rrmdn/npm-consult/README.md

 #### Solution

-NPM Consult helps you analyze your dependency graph and give you suggestion on which package to update or rollback your dependency graph.
+NPM Consult helps you analyze your dependency graph and gives you suggestion on which package to update or rollback your dependency graph.

 ### Core Components